nickmatsnev/ddd/snippets/reading-progress-bar.md

 ---
 title: Reading Progress Bar
 date: 2019-04-13
+draft: true
 languages: [HTML, CSS, JavaScript]
-description: This snippet will help you create a progress bar indicating reading progress.
+description: This snippet will help you create a reading progress bar.
 ---

-This snippet will help you create a progress bar indicating reading progress.
-You can see them while reading posts on different websites.
+This snippet will help you create a reading progress bar.
+They usually indicate the user's scroll position inside a contentful block.

 ## HTML